WebSocket Communication Protocol

 3. Abort

-• Terminates the current speech (TTS playback) or voice channel.
+• Terminate current speaking (TTS playback) or voice channel.

 • Example: